 Centralized gallery management is especially useful for larger sites.
 Unfortunately, this time-saving feature has not yet been replicated in version 7.1, requiring users to make manual updates across different pages, this is time-consuming for complex sites.

 Similarly, a business with notable partnerships, press mentions, or clients may showcase a “logo wall” in various locations on their website.
-In version 7.0, these logos can be centrally managed from one location, ensuring updates to reflect automatically across all instances.
-However, in version 7.1, each individual instance of the logos must be updated separately, as there is no centralized management.
+In version 7.0, these logos can be centrally managed from one location, ensuring updates reflect automatically across all instances.
+However, in version 7.1, each individual instance of the logo collection must be updated separately, as there is no centralized management.

 Squarespace could use the Asset Library to replicate the gallery management in version 7.0.
 Using the folder-based organization, users could link gallery or summary blocks to specific folders in the Asset Library.
 This would streamline updates—changes made to a folder’s contents would automatically sync across all instances on the site, eliminating the need for manual updates.